Paramardi: Chahamana invasion

 The 1195 CE Bateshvar inscription states that other feudatory kings bowed before him, and the 1201 CE Kalanjara inscription describes him as the lord of Dasharna country.
-These evidences suggest that Paramardi Varman managed to recover the Chandela power after Prithviraj Chauhan returned to Delhi.
+These evidences suggest that Paramardi managed to recover the Chandela power after Prithviraj Chauhan returned to Delhi.

 Ghurid invasion and death

-According to a Kalanjara inscription, while one of Paramardi Varman's predecessors had imprisoned the wives of the earthly rulers, Paramardi Varman's heroics made even the divine rulers anxious about the safety of their wives.
+According to a Kalanjara inscription, while one of Paramardi's predecessors had imprisoned the wives of the earthly rulers, Paramardi's heroics made even the divine rulers anxious about the safety of their wives.
 As a result, the gods let loose an army of mlechchhas (foreigners) against him, and made him face a defeat.

 Prithviraj Chauhan was killed after Second Battle of Tarain against the Ghurids in 1192.
 After defeating the Chahamanas (Chauhans) and the Gahadavalas, the Ghurid governor of Delhi planned an invasion of Chandela kingdom.
 A force led by Qutb al-Din Aibak, and accompanied by strong generals such as Iltutmish, besieged the Chandela fort of Kalanjara in 1202.

-Taj-ul-Maasir, written by the Delhi chronicler Hasan Nizami, states that Parmar (Paramardivarman) initially offered some resistance, but then fled to the safety of the fort.
+Taj-ul-Maasir, written by the Delhi chronicler Hasan Nizami, states that Parmar (Paramardi) initially offered some resistance, but then fled to the safety of the fort.
 Subsequently, he surrendered before ruler of Delhi, and agreed to be his vassal.
 He promised to pay a tribute to the Sultan, but died before he could execute this agreement.
 His dewan Aj Deo (Ajaya-Deva) continued to resist the ruler of Delhi after his death.
 The dewan was finally forced to surrender as the water reservoirs within the fort dried up during a drought.
 Taj-ul-Masir further states that after the Sultanate's victory, temples were converted into mosques and 50,000 men were taken as slaves.
 Qutb al-Din Aibak appointed Hazabbar-ud-Din Hasan Arnal as the governor of Kalanjara, and also captured Mahoba.

 The 16th century Muslim historian Firishta states that Paramardi was assassinated by his own minister, who disagreed with the king's decision to surrender to the Delhi forces.

 Firishta as well as Fakhruddin Mubarakshah state that the fall of Kalanjara happened in the Hijri year 599 (1202–1203 CE).
 According to Taj-ul-Masir, Kalanjara fell on 20th of Rajab, in the Hijri year 599, on Monday.
 However, this date corresponds to 12 April 1203, which was a Friday.
 Based on different interpretations of the historical sources, different scholars date the fall of Kalanjara to either 1202 or 1203.

 According to the Chandela inscriptions, Paramardi was succeeded by Trailokyavarman.